-8. Bid Opening and Evaluation
+7. Bid Opening and Evaluation

-Financial proposals will be considered only for bidders with successful technical results and with all the administrative documents.
+Quotations will be considered only for bidders with successful administrative documents.
 Bids will be evaluated by the PE and the results will be communicated to bidders via emails from rwprocurement@waterforpeople.org

-9. Confidentiality
+8. Confidentiality

-No information concerning checking, explanation, opinion and comparison of tenders and recommendations concerning the contract award, will be disclosed to bidders or any other person not officially involved in the process until the name of the successful bidders has been announced.
+No information concerning checking, explanation, opinion, comparison of tenders and recommendations concerning the contract award, will be disclosed to bidders or any other person not officially involved in the process until the name of the successful bidders has been announced.
 Any attempt by a bidder to contact any member of the Evaluation committee directly or indirectly during the evaluation period will be automatically disqualified.

-10. Clarification of bids
+9. Clarification of bids